Searching for the best all-you-can-eat restaurants in Toronto to visit?

 LOCATION: 390 Silver Star Blvd Unit 117, Scarborough, ON

-They also have a DIY sauce bar, where you can make your ultimate hot pot dipping sauce.
+There’s also a full-out sauce bar where you can create your perfect dipping sauce.

 LOCATION: Various locations

-It’s $75 per person without bottomless bubbles and $95 per person with bottomless bubbles, and it’s definitely worth the seemingly steep prices.
+It’s $95 per person with bottomless bubbles, and it’s definitely worth the seemingly steep price.

 There’s quite a variety of classic brunch dishes like the Manchego Biscuit Benedict alongside unique South American dishes like Ceviche!

 The portions are also quite large for small plates, and Adam and I were both full after trying only 9 out of the 19 dishes.

 I’d definitely come with a group so you can make the most out of your visit and try everything on the menu.

 Our top fave dishes were definitely the French Toast, Salmon Tostada, and Pork Belly Bacon!